What is ITIL®: Free ebook

 - ITIL Service Strategy (SS) - the initial definition and analysis of business requirements

 - ITIL Service Design (SD) - the design of the IT service itself

 - ITIL Service Transition (ST) - the migration of the service into the live environment

 - ITIL Service Operation (SO) - the live operation and support of the service

 - ITIL Continual Service Improvement (CSI) - the ongoing improvement of the service.

-The ITIL service lifecycle consists of 5 stages which shall be described below.
+The 5 ITIL service lifecycle stages shall be described below.